 The difference between these two essential measures is clear, so it’s time to move to the next section to review how to measure brand value.

-There are different ways to measure brand value, you just need to choose an approach that makes the most sense for your company’s identity, situation, and goals.
+There are different ways to measure brand value, and you just need to choose an approach that makes the most sense for your company’s identity, situation, and goals.

 - Income-based valuation.
 This approach focuses on the money your business generates.
-Pay attention to the financial streams of your brand such as income, cash flow, cost savings, future revenues, and evaluate them.
+Pay attention to the financial streams of your brand, such as income, cash flow, cost savings, future revenues, and evaluate them.

 - This article defines the term and covers the purpose and importance of brand value.